 Whenever you ask any financial expert/advisor that what’s the right amount to invest, they will divert the question back to you saying it depends on your financial goals, risk appetite, investment time period etc.

 But most people in India do not have much idea regarding their risk appetite or financial goals.
 They are just planning to invest because they want to make some additional money from the money they already have.
 Most Indians do not invest on the basis of their financial goals (like children’s education, buying a new house, retirement etc).
 They invest just because they need to make more money.

-In this post, I’m going to give you a simple answer to the right amount to invest.
-(And no, I won’t ask your risk appetite or financial goals.)
+In this post, we are going to give you a simple answer to the right amount to invest.
+(And no, we won’t ask your risk appetite or financial goals.)